ayushigarg056/MakeMyTrip-Automation/README.md

 # MakeMyTrip-Automation

-Please run the scripts through through testng.xml Results will be saved in ExtentReportResults.html
+Please run the scripts through testng.xml .
+Results will be saved in ExtentReportResults.html .